rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 In this lab we're going to:
 * configure kustomization.yaml
-* deploys Prometheues Stack via kube-prometheus-stack helm chart
+* deploy helloworld app
-* install ArgoCD CLI
+* verify deployment

 switch to helloworld directory.